 List<ArticleJson> because this is what is returned from the lambda expression.

 coroutineScope is a standard function we use when we need a scope inside a suspending function.
 It is really important.
 The way it is designed is perfect for this use case, but to analyze it we first need to learn a bit about context, cancelling, and exception handling.
 This is why the function will be explained in detail later in a dedicated chapter (Coroutine scope functions).

 We can also start using the suspending main function together with

 coroutineScope, which is a modern alternative to using the main function with

 runBlocking.
 In these, we can call other builders or suspending functions.
 We cannot run builders on suspending functions, so we use coroutine scope functions (like

-coroutineScope and use builders on its scope.
-Everything needs to start with some builders called on some scope.
+coroutineScope and use builders in its scope.
+Everything needs to start with some builders called in some scope.
 We will learn in later parts how to construct such a scope, but for most projects it needs to be defined once and is touched only rarely.